Nancy Cook

 HBA, Brock University (Sociology/Women’s Studies)

-Nancy Cook teaches and supervises in the areas of gender and sexuality, qualitative research methodologies, imperialism and globalization, gender relations in Pakistan, Muslim women’s lives, critical mobilities studies and feminist, postcolonial and poststructural theory.
+Nancy Cook teaches and supervises in the areas of gender and sexuality, qualitative research methodologies, imperialism and globalisation, gender relations in Pakistan, Muslim women’s lives, critical mobilities studies and feminist, postcolonial and poststructural theory.
 She has published a book and several articles on transcultural interactions between global North development workers and local populations in northern Pakistan.
 An interest in transcultural interactions extends through her research on professional development workers who lived in Pakistan for an extended period of time to understanding how their experiences of working abroad have affected their cosmopolitan lives back in Canada.
 More recently, she has studied the differential gendered mobility implications of new mobile phone infrastructure that links Shimshal village to a global communications network and new road infrastructure that connects the village to the Karakoram Highway in northern Pakistan.
 These studies extent to understanding the social implications of demobilizations experienced by other villages in the region in the aftermath of a landslide disaster that destroyed a large section of the Karakoram Highway.
 This body of research develops understandings of mobility justice, mobility disaster and the gendered constitution of mobility.
 Dr. Cook is currently researching gendered mobilities among Muslim women in the Niagara Region to understand their relationship to processes of Islamophobia and social inclusion and exclusion.

 Nancy Cook is a core faculty member in the graduate programs of Critical Sociology and Social Justice and Equity Studies, and an affiliate of the Social Justice Research Institute.
 She is also an Associate Editor of the interdisciplinary journal Studies in Social Justice.